Kamay ni Hesus Healing Church

 The Kamay ni Hesus Healing Church,(lit.
 'Hand of Jesus') also known as the Healing Church of the Risen Christ and commonly known as the Kamay ni Hesus Shrine, is a Roman Catholic church and tourist destination found along the Lucban-Tayabas Road in barangay Tinamnan, Lucban, Quezon province, Philippines under the supervision of the Diocese of Lucena.

 History

-The construction of the shrine and the surrounding complex commenced in February 2002 and was built through donations and an inheritance received by its founder.
+The construction of the shrine and the surrounding complex commenced in February 2002 and was completed in 2004.
+It was built through donations and an inheritance received by its founder.
 The shrine was temporarily closed in 2020 and 2021 due to travel restrictions in connection to community quarantine measures but was reopened in 2022.